 Drug & Alcohol Screening:

-During the appointment, the doctor will also ask you whether you take any prescription drugs, when you last took a drug or drank alcohol, and whether you have had a history of substance abuse.
+During the appointment, the doctor will also ask you about whether you take any prescription drugs, when you last took a drug or drank alcohol, and whether you have had a history of substance abuse.

 A green card cannot be granted to someone currently abusing substances, but you are still eligible if you have recovered from your addiction.